subquery/documentation/docs/subquery_network/introduction/reward-distribution.md

 :::

-If an Node Operator is caught misbehaving (such as by providing invalid, incomplete, or incorrect data), they are liable to have a portion of their staked SQT (on the particular reward pool ip) reallocated to the SubQuery Foundation Treasury, diminishing their holdings of staked SQT in the network and therefore their potential reward.
+If a Node Operator is caught misbehaving (such as by providing invalid, incomplete, or incorrect data), they are liable to have a portion of their staked SQT (on the particular reward pool ip) reallocated to the SubQuery Foundation Treasury, diminishing their holdings of staked SQT in the network and therefore their potential reward.
 Since the Node Operator's allocated stake is determined by a percentage of their total SQT, this will have a flow on effect to all other reward pools that the Node Operator is party to.